 by Tony Vidler

 Perhaps the reason why it is perceived as being particularly difficult is because there is a reasonable degree of skill involved in establishing what value means to the client to begin with.
-So it is seen as “hard to do“, whereas quoting a cost per hour is “easy to do“.
+So it is “hard to do“, whereas quoting a cost per hour is “easy to do“.

 However, generally speaking that which is hard to do attracts greater value from the market than that which is easy to do……see where I’m going with this?

-In plain terms, why would or should a client care that it takes a professional 2 hours to do a job which is worth $100,000 to the client?
+Let’s be honest about this: why would or should a client care that it takes a professional 2 hours to do a job which is worth $100,000 to the client?
 The client cares about the $100,000 it is worth to them, not how many hours you took to provide a recommendation that secured that $100,000 of value for them.

 Why would a professional charge (say) $300/hour and bill the client $600 in total for this piece of work that is worth $100,000 to the client if the client was prepared to happily pay (say) $5,000?